jackbreurkes/millionaire-countries/README.md

 ## Some lessons I learned

-Redux has great [TS bindings](https://redux.js.org/usage/usage-with-typescript), particularly the [`ConnectedProps`](https://redux.js.org/usage/usage-with-typescript) type which allows you to type your component props without creating a separate `PropsFromState` for each one.
+**Redux has great [TS bindings](https://redux.js.org/usage/usage-with-typescript)**, particularly the [`ConnectedProps`](https://redux.js.org/usage/usage-with-typescript) type which allows you to type your component props without creating a separate `PropsFromState` interface for each component.

 **GDPR is hard to get right for hobby projects**; I had to make sure that hosting platforms and APIs would not collect user data.
 I ended up writing my own basic view count code because other analytics frameworks would have required users to accept a privacy policy.